-As an international student, you will find the best of French culture in Lyon.
-Incredible gastronomic offer, museums, exhibitions, concerts, sporting events, without forgetting of course the Festival of Lights (Fête des Lumières) which every year is an extremely popular event.
+As an international student, you will find the best French culture in Lyon.
+Incredible gastronomic offer, museums, exhibitions, concerts, and sporting events, without forgetting, of course, the Festival of Lights (Fête des Lumières) which every year is an extremely popular event.

 Well served by two train stations and an airport, enjoying a fairly central position in France, you will be in Lyon just 2 or 3 hours from Paris by TGV (French High-Speed Train), the Alps, the south of France, and other destinations not to be missed during your studies in France.

 Among the other advantages of Lyon, we can list its excellent offer of training courses of all levels, its economic dynamism, its low unemployment rate (6.65%), its transport network, and in general, its atmosphere.